DominikVranay/dl-course/assignment.md

     - possible technologies and methods
     - dataset used
     - evaluation method
-- week 10 - short report
-    - each team will hand in a single A4 sheet with a short description of each team member's progress
 - weeks 12 and 13 - assignment due

 ## Final submission